 What happened to our holiday postcards from Dubai

-We bought postcards and stamps at our hotel in Dubai, wrote a couple dozen of cards and gave it at the reception.
+Just like most tourists, we bought postcards and stamps at our hotel in Dubai.
+We wrote a couple of dozen cards and gave them to the reception of our Dubai hotel.

 Some friends suggested that maybe Muslim countries censure the outgoing mail and kept it because it had something to do with Christmas…